1:9

 She paused, and then added, “Could just two people do it anyway?
 I am the girl by the water then?”

-“Yes, clearly, you are her, and only two people can do it, only the two of us,” he said.
+“Yes, clearly, you are her, and only two people can achieve, only the two of us,” he said.
 “If I change anything, it’s Begotten.
 It must be real.
 That is what is to be done.”

 “At the end,” she whispered, “will I be able to...”